 Related: DIY Butterfly Tree

-1. Spring Book by Gerda Muller (2+)
+1. Spring Book by Gerda Müller (2+):

-The illustrations allow children to connect deeply with each season and the activities involved.
-We keep this beautiful little spring book for kids on our spring nature table so my daughter can “read” it on her own whenever she desires.
+Muller has a book for every season, and we own all four.
+They are beautifully illustrated seasonal picture books without words.
+The illustrations allow children to connect deeply with each season and the activities people typically enjoy.
+We keep this beautiful little spring book on our spring nature table so my daughter can “read” it on her own whenever she desires.

 2. And Then It’s Spring by Julie Fogliano